epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 Mac.
 However, the examples given bellow are for Linux.
 (Because I use Linux 😀)

-You need to install two things on your system:
+You need to install two things on your machine:

 1. [Docker Engine](https://docs.docker.com/engine/)
 2. [Docker Compose](https://docs.docker.com/compose/)